KmariK/fact-quest/readme.md

 2. As a first time user, I want to play the game easily.
 3. I want a simple way to start playing without signing up.
 4. I want to visit the 'About Us' page to learn more.
+5. I want to view a quiz question with an image and multiple answer options.
+6. I want to see a visible countdown timer showing the remaining time to answer.
+7. I want to retry the quiz game if I run out of time.
+8. I want to see my score and retry if my score is low.
-5. I want to contact support if something goes wrong.
+9. I want to contact support if something goes wrong.

 #### Returning User
-6. I want to play the quiz again even if it's the same questions.
+10. I want to play the quiz again even if it's the same questions.
-7. I want to improve my score and see if I remember the answers.
+11. I want to improve my score and see if I remember the answers.
-8. I want to challenege my work colleague/teams and friends to beat my score
+12. I want to challenege my work colleague/teams and friends to beat my score

 #### Site Owner
-9. I want the quiz questions to stay the same so users can retry them.
+13. I want the quiz questions to stay the same so users can retry them.
-10. I want to make sure users have a smooth, fun experience each time they visit.
+14. I want to make sure users have a smooth, fun experience each time they visit.
-11. I want to see how people use the site and improve it based on feedback.
+15. I want to see how people use the site and improve it based on feedback.